Wendigo: Etymology

+The contemporary English word wendigo is a loanword from multiple origins: It is partially a borrowing from Cree (wīhtikōw) and partially a borrowing from Ojibwe (wiindigoo), both Algonquian languages.
+Comparable forms are found in English as early as 1714 (Whitego).
+The form wendigo was popularized in the English language by Algernon Blackwood, who in 1910 published a novella with this name.

+The word has been reconstructed in Proto-Algonquian as *wi·nteko·wa, with the potential meaning 'owl'.

 Folklore

-Description

-This was the end of the wendigo is part of the traditional belief system of a number of Algonquin-speaking peoples, including the Ojibwe, the Saulteaux, the Cree, the Naskapi, and the Innu.
+The wendigo is part of the traditional belief system of a number of Algonquian-speaking peoples, including the Ojibwe, the Saulteaux, the Cree, the Naskapi, and the Innu.
 Although descriptions can vary somewhat, common to all these cultures is the view that the wendigo is a malevolent, cannibalistic, supernatural being.
-They were strongly associated with winter, the north, coldness, famine, and starvation.
+They were strongly associated with the north, winter, cold, famine, and starvation.

-Basil H. Johnston, an Ojibwe teacher and scholar from Ontario, gives a description of a wendigo:
+Basil H. Johnston, an Ojibwe teacher and scholar from Ontario, describes a wendigo:

 In Ojibwe, Eastern Cree, Westmain Swampy Cree, Naskapi, and Innu lore, wendigos are often described as giants that are many times larger than human beings, a characteristic absent from myths in other Algonquian cultures.
 Whenever a wendigo ate another person, it would grow in proportion to the meal it had just eaten, so it could never be full.
 Therefore, wendigos are portrayed as simultaneously gluttonous and extremely thin due to starvation.

 The wendigo is seen as the embodiment of gluttony, greed, and excess: never satisfied after killing and consuming one person, they are constantly searching for new victims.

 A wendigo need not lose the human's powers of cognition or speech and in some depictions may clearly communicate with its prospective victims or even threaten or taunt them.
 A specimen of folk story collected in the early 20th century by Lottie Chicogquaw Marsden, an ethnographer of the Chippewas of Rama First Nation, in which a wendigo also exhibits tool use, an ability to survive partial dismemberment, and autocannibalism, reads: